 This platform is popular among employers as well because it has millions of user accounts on its site.
 The chances of connecting with the ideal candidate are higher for employers.

-Along with writing jobs, on Indeed companies post for other content creation and management opportunities like content strategists, social media content creators, and editors.
+Along with writing jobs, on Indeed companies post for other content creation and management opportunities like content strategists, social media, or digital marketing content creators, and editors.

 The site allows you to choose your job type like other sites as well.
-Whether you will be searching for a full-time position or stick to the part-time options, depends on you.
+Whether you will be searching for a full-time position or sticking to the part-time options, depends on you.